lleoserrano/fiber_mongo/README.md

 - MongoDB integration for data persistence
 - Modular architecture with separation of concerns
 - Support for nested relationships (tasks with tags)
+- Singleton pattern for MongoDB connection to optimize performance

 ## Prerequisites